underdoeg/ofxBlender/README.md

 This addon enables native loading of Blenders blend file format.
 It translates the data into extended of core objects like ofNode, ofMesh, ofCamera.

-Most objects have an inheritance structure like this

-[ADD IMAGE HERE]
+Most objects extend ofNode and have ofLight, ofCamera etc as a child object.

 ## Features